bowman2001/perplexdoc/content/doc/intro/workflow/content/index.md

 After the front-matter {\_index.md} may contain general content about its section.
 Its most important function is to trigger the generation of a specific list view for the content included in this branch.

 {{< mnote up=11 >}}
 **No subdirectories** are accessible to retrieve resources in `_index.md`.
 All resources specific for the list also need to be placed at the root of the _branch bundle_.
-This limitation avoids confusion about the purpose of possible subfolders.
+This limitation avoids confusion about the purpose of possible sub-folders.
 {{< /mnote >}}

 ### Page Bundles {#bundles}

 [Branch bundles](#list) and [leaf bundles](#leaf) are both called **page bundles**, which share the possibility to store resource files.
-Other than the page bundles the branch bundles for list pages can’t retrieve their own resources from subfolders, because these may well contain more page bundles.
+Other than the page bundles the branch bundles for list pages can’t retrieve their own resources from sub-folders, because these may well contain more page bundles.